 Choose one colour to paint the project in two stages as described next, and when it is dry, you can decorate and accentuate in different colours.
 For example, when painting a Christmas, winter, or arctic scene, paint the entire piece white and then add red and green trim.
 (Any acrylic paint will work just fine)

 A good second choice for paint is tempera or poster paint.
 Here are a couple of examples

-Follow the same painting instructions and be sure to apply The Clay Teacher paint on low odour gloss finish as the final step.
+Follow the same painting instructions and be sure to apply a paint on low odour gloss finish as the final step.
 Allow to thoroughly dry before handling.

 .
 Apply two coats of paint to the bottom and up the sides a bit, allow to dry,

 turn the project over and with the dry bottom side down, apply two coats to the top.
 The acrylic paint will soak into the clay.
 It is better to use more paint than less.